axelvaldez/radical-companies/_posts/book-3/2023-06-30-introduction.markdown

  <p>Now is the time to be part of something truly daring.
 Step forward as a pioneer, and together, we will surpasses expectations, and transform ownership.
 Dare to challenge the boundaries.</p>

 <h1>&nbsp;</h1>
- <p>This book is for people who don&rsquo;t quite see <span class='_paradigm'>Fiat</span>.
-They may not even know what the heck <span class='_paradigm'>Fiat</span> means.
-But they are interested, they feel that the current system is not working for them.</p>
+ <p>You don&rsquo;t see <span class='_paradigm'>Fiat</span>.
+TheyYou may not even know what the heck <span class='_paradigm'>Fiat</span> means.
+But you are interested.
+There is an itch that tells you that the current system is not working for you.</p>
- <p>For the rest of the book, you have to be open and ready to put aside everything you take for granted.
-You have to be open and ready to put aside everything has always been here and will always be part of us.
-You have to be open and ready to put aside much of you consider our &ldquo;nature.&rdquo; You have to be open and ready to question what is true about us.</p>
+ <p>For the rest of the book you have to be open and ready to put aside everything you take for granted.
+You have to be open and ready to put aside everything that has always been there.
+You have to be open and ready to put aside much of you consider our &ldquo;nature.&rdquo; In fact, you have to be open and ready to question what is true about us.</p>

+<h1>Work and Other Ills</h1>
  <p>If you are feeling a overwhelmed by work, it is not a matter of working harder.
-That what everybody tells you, that what every business book says. <span class='_quotespan'>Search for Excellence,</span> <span class='_quotespan'>The Seven Habits You Need to Move Up,</span> <span class='_quotespan'>Do More with Less Effort.</span> But it is not you, it is the system that we call <span class='_paradigm'>Fiat</span>.
-It forces to create more wealth for the owners and investors of the business you work for.
-We created it, and we can create an alternative system (the <span class='_paradigm'>Fiat</span> system has not cure).</p>
+That what everybody tells you, that what every business book says. <span class='_quotespan'>Search for Excellence,</span> <span class='_quotespan'>The Seven Habits You Need to Move Up,</span> <span class='_quotespan'>Do More with Less Effort.</span> These are all about you doing less than you can.
+But it is not you.
+It is the system that we call <span class='_paradigm'>Fiat</span>.
+The <span class='_paradigm'>Fiat</span> system is designed for you to create more wealth for the owners and investors of the business you work for.
+Do more (You are not doing enough).
+Work smarter (you are not working smart enough).</p>
+ <p>The thing is that we created it.
+And you and I can create an alternative system. &ldquo;Curing&rdquo; the <span class='_paradigm'>Fiat</span> system would be never ending.
+Boss demanding that you drive back to the office.
+Climate change.
+Discrimination of women.
+Discrimation of Black and brown folks.
+Glaring injustices.
+It is never ending, like Sisyphus forced to roll a boulder up a hill for eternity.
+This system is too easy to game, particular if you have accumulated power.</p>
- <p>Alternatives to <span class='_paradigm'>Fiat</span> is fundamentally different and will feel foreign, even crazy.</p>
+ <p>But bewarned, alternatives to <span class='_paradigm'>Fiat</span> are fundamentally different and will feel foreign.
+They&rsquo;ll be put down as idealistic and even crazy.</p>
  <div class='_citation'>
   <p>Creativity takes courage.</p>
   <p id='_signature'>Henri Matisse</p>
  </div>
- <p>If you are not open and ready for this, this is not the book for you. <span class='_quotespan'>Sounds interesting&hellip; tell me more about about it,</span> says you as you cross your arms and lean back on your comfortable chair.
+ <p>If you are not open and ready for this, this is not the booklet for you. <span class='_quotespan'>Sounds interesting&hellip; tell me more about about it,</span> says you as you cross your arms and lean back on your comfy chair.
 If that is you, return this book.
 Sorry for the inconvenience.</p>

 <h1>Fiat?</h1>
  <p><span class='_quotespan'>But <span class='_paradigm'>Fiat</span> is a car!</span>.
 And it is, an Italian automobile brand that stands for <em>Fabbrica Italiana Automobili Torino.</em></p>